eyupilhan/jenkins-first-webhook-project/README.md

 This project demonstrates a basic Jenkins and GitHub webhook integration.

-The main goal of this project is to automatically trigger a Jenkins job when a change is pushed to the GitHub repository.
-A simple Python script is used to validate that the Jenkins job runs successfully.
+The main goal of this project is to automatically trigger a Jenkins job whenever code is pushed to a GitHub repository.
+A simple Python script is used to verify that the Jenkins build is triggered and executed successfully.

+---

 ## Technologies Used